apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>A map that stores detailed message about the Component.
+Each entry in the map provides insights into specific elements of the Component, such as Pods or workloads.</p>
+<p>Keys in this map are formatted as <code>ObjectKind/Name</code>, where <code>ObjectKind</code> could be a type like Pod,
-<p>Records the detailed message of the component in its current phase.
+and <code>Name</code> is the specific name of the object.</p>
-Keys can be podName, deployName, or statefulSetName.
-The format is <code>ObjectKind/Name</code>.</p>
 </td>
 </tr>
 </tbody>